zmy20062010/zmy20062010.github.io/index.md

 practice, including the explanation of daily phenomena, the modeling of interesting behaviors, and the analysis of physical indications.

+---
 ## Research Interest

 ### Fluid stability

 ### Slender body theory

+### Theory and application of beams, plates, and shells

+---
 ## Teaching

 ### General Numerical Computation